fluencelabs/cli/cli/docs/commands/README.md

       --no-input            Don't interactively ask for any input from the user

 DESCRIPTION
-  Stop currently running docker-compose.yaml using docker compose
+  Stop and remove currently running docker-compose.yaml using docker compose

 EXAMPLES
   $ fluence local down